ankidroid/Anki-Android/Database-Structure.md

     id : "model ID, matches notes.mid",
     latexPost : "String added to end of LaTeX expressions (usually \\end{document})", latexPre : "preamble for LaTeX expressions",
-    mod : "modification time in milliseconds",
+    mod : "modification time in seconds",
     name : "model name",
     req : [
             "Array of arrays describing, for each template T, which fields are required to generate T.